tapfortap/AdobeAir/README.md

 4. Click the `Add ANE...` button on the right hand side
 5. Browse to where you downloaded the Tap for Tap native extenion abd select `tapfortap.ane` and open it

-#### Building for iOS
+#### Setup Building for iOS

 Remember that the iPhone build requires iOS SDK 6 (ie it must be built on a machine running at least OSX Lion 10.7)

 1. Right click on your project and select properties.
 2. Expand `Flex Build Packaging` on the left hand menu